sannidhyaroy/SplitScale/README.md

 ### Prerequisites (will be covered in Instructions):
 - A Tailscale Account
 - Tailscale CLI configured on your system.
 The daemon controls Tailscale through the CLI interface, so this is necessary.
-- A Chromium Browser (example: Google Chrome, Chromium, Brave, Arc, etc.).
-Gecko browsers aren't yet tested.
+- A Chromium or Gecko based Browser.
+Safari isn't yet tested.
 - A working brain 🧠, some courage, and patience to deal with this alpha project and read the documentation.
 ---